MavenWave-DevOps/ignite-rke2/README.md

-# RKE2 on AWS
+# Ignite Rancher
+Rancher is a tool to use for cluster management.
 RKE2 is a k8s distribution intended for government entity use.

 ## Description
 This repository is a guide to setting up RKE2 on AWS.
 RKE2 is flexible for deployment method and can be tailored to best suit you and your needs.
 This repository is a stepping stone to introduce your own workflow to meet your needs.